 How To Change Your Username In WordPress

-The first way to change your username is to simply create a new user and delete the old user.
-BUT STOP, there’s a little more to it than that!
-Read on…
+To change your username, simply create a new user and delete the old user.
+However, there’s a little more to it than that so you’ll need to read on…

 Using the new email address, create a new user.
 Choose something memorable – and obviously more secure than ‘admin’!
 Set your password and then set the User Role to ‘Administrator’.